-Day 1: The tour begins at 6 pm this evening in the lobby of hotel near San José airport.
+Day 1: The tour begins at 6 pm this evening in the lobby of our hotel.
 Night in Heredia.

 Day 2: The Central Valley, where we begin our tour, is bounded to the east by the Cordillera de Talamanca, a vast mountain range protected in national parks or biological preserves.
 One national park, Tapantí Macizo Cerro de la Muerte, is only a short distance from San José, and we’ll spend the whole morning exploring its lush cloud forest.
 Here we’ll have our first chance at many montane forest species such as Black Guan, White-bellied Mountain-gem, Collared Trogon, Prong-billed and Red-headed Barbets, Golden-bellied Flycatcher, Torrent Tyrannulet, and Spangle-cheeked and Bay-headed Tanagers.
 Several species otherwise rare in Central America are seen regularly at Tapantí, including Green-fronted Lancebill, Silvery-fronted Tapaculo, and Wrenthrush.
 In the afternoon we’ll continue to our hotel, where the garden drips with blooming fuchsias and begonias in a high mountain valley below Cerro de la Muerte.
 Night in San Gerardo de Dota.

 Day 7: The first stop on our way north today will most likely be the Rincón bridge where the old-growth rainforest and mangroves are home to the rare and declining Yellow-billed Cotinga.
 This snow-white, silent member of the cotinga family is often seen flying back and forth from fruiting trees in the forest to the mangroves where they breed.
-We’ll also have a chance for the endemic Mangrove Hummingbird, which requires the piñuela tree, found only in this country’s Pacific coast mangrove forests.
+We’ll also have a chance for the endemic Mangrove Hummingbird, which requires the piñuela tree, found only in these Pacific coast mangrove forests.
 The roadside birding as we pass north through a mosaic of forest and agricultural land could produce Southern Lapwing (a recent immigrant), Brown Capuchin, or even a Three-toed Sloth in roadside cecropia trees.
 Stopping at bridges has resulted in eye-popping views of Red-legged Honeycreeper below eye level—deep purple with a shiny sky-blue crown—several species of kingfisher, and Mangrove Swallow, while wet ditches and roadside ponds have been good bets for Bare-throated Tiger-Heron, Northern Jacana, and groups of Wood Storks and Roseate Spoonbills.
 We’ll arrive at our next hotel in the late afternoon, leaving us time to enjoy the grounds, where Rose-throated Becard and Rufous-naped Wren are likely.
 Night near Carara.

-Day 8: We’ll have a couple early morning hours on a boat ride on the Tárcoles River and through the mangrove forest, where Southern Lapwing, Collared Plover, Black-necked Stilt, Mangrove Vireo, and Yellow-naped Parrot are some of the target birds, while the abundance of life and diversity of water birds will make this short excursion a highlight of the tour.
-In the late morning until lunchtime we’ll pass through pastureland and patches of tropical deciduous forest where we could see such new species as Cinnamon Hummingbird, Plain-capped Starthroat, Turquoise-browed Motmot, Rufous-naped and Banded Wrens, White-lored Gnatcatcher, Olive Sparrow, Double-striped Thick-knee, and possibly the elusive Lesser Ground-Cuckoo, with lunch at a lodge on the Gulf of Nicoya coast.
+Day 8: We’ll have a couple early morning hours on a boat ride on the Tárcoles River and through the mangrove forest, where Collared Plover, Black-necked Stilt, Mangrove Vireo, and Yellow-naped Parrot are some of the target birds, while the abundance of life and diversity of water birds will make this short excursion a highlight of the tour.
+In the late morning until lunchtime we’ll pass through pastureland and patches of tropical deciduous forest where we could see such new species as Cinnamon Hummingbird, Plain-capped Starthroat, Turquoise-browed Motmot, and Banded Wrens, White-lored Gnatcatcher, Olive Sparrow, Double-striped Thick-knee, and possibly the elusive Lesser Ground-Cuckoo, with lunch at a lodge on the Gulf of Nicoya coast.
 We’ll spend the afternoon driving to a more comfortable elevation in the Cordillera de Tilarán.
-Night in Monteverde
+Night in Monteverde.

-Day 9: We’ll spend most of today in the Monteverde Cloud Forest Reserve, a 7,400-acre tract of mid-elevation forest traversed by the Continental Divide and one of the best-known birding localities in Central America.
-In spring the preserve is famous for its nesting Resplendent Quetzals and calling Three-wattled Bellbirds—audible a mile away.
+Day 9: We’ll spend all morning in the Monteverde Cloud Forest Reserve, a 7,400-acre tract of mid-elevation forest traversed by the Continental Divide and one of the best-known birding localities in Central America.
+In spring the preserve is famous for its nesting Resplendent Quetzals and calling Three-wattled Bellbirds - audible a mile away.
 We’ll search for these, of course, and for many other species including Orange-bellied Trogon, Prong-billed Barbet, Lineated Foliage-gleaner, Streak-breasted Treehunter, Tawny-throated and Gray-throated Leaftossers, Azure-hooded Jay, Slaty-backed Nightingale-Thrush, Costa Rican Warbler, Golden-browed Chlorophonia, and Chestnut-capped Brushfinch.
-If we’re lucky we may encounter one of the area’s difficult-to-see specialties, such as Black-breasted Wood-Quail or Buff-fronted Quail-Dove.
+If we’re lucky we may encounter one of the area’s difficult-to-see specialities, such as Black-breasted Wood-Quail or Buff-fronted Quail-Dove.
 We’ll also visit the Hummingbird Gallery at the entrance to the cloud forest reserve, where we’re likely to see up to eight species of hummingbird including numerous Violet Sabrewings and Coppery-headed Emerald.
 Our hotel grounds are great for birding as well, where Lesson’s Motmot, Rufous-and-white Wren, and Mottled Owl are regularly seen.
 Night in Monteverde.